rrazd/rrazd.github.com/blog/_posts/2013-06-13-DoINeedToKnowProgrammingBefore.markdown

 <p>The labs for this course consisted of some programming projects.
 The first two projects were very easy, even for the amateur programmer.
 However the difficulty level for all subsequent project increased exponentially.
 I remember spending many days toiling over them.
 There is a lot of help available from Teaching Assistants (TA), however sometimes their comments end up causing more confusion.
 This is because they might have a totally different approach to solving the problem at hand and they might not fully understand your plan to tackle the problem.
 Additionally, the TA's can only help you to a certain degree when it comes to debugging your code.</p>

-<p>All in all, I think the university should adopt that same approach for Computer Engineering as they do for Software Engineering: they should really encourage incoming students to have some programming experience.</p>
+<p>All in all, I think the university should adopt that same approach for Computer Engineering as they do for Software Engineering: <b>they should really encourage incoming students to have some programming experience.</b></p>